no-stack-dub-sack/basic-immutable/README.md

 `keyInitializer` **_[optional]_** A single-letter string, equivalent to `/[a-zA-Z]/`, number, or function synonymous with an `Array.map` callback.
 - If provided a letter or number, keys will begin with that letter or number and be incremented for each element of the array.
-- To designate custom keys, proivde an `Array.map` callback instead (see example below).
+- To designate custom keys, provide an `Array.map` callback instead (see example below).
 - If undefined, keys will be equal to their values (numbers) or the stringified version of their values.
 Both `number` and `string` key indexers will be allowed.

 With TypeScript: